fedelemantuano/tika-app-python/README.md

 ## Overview

-Tika App Python is a wrapper for [Apache Tika App](https://tika.apache.org/).
+tika-app-python is a wrapper for [Apache Tika App](https://tika.apache.org/).
-In the case in which there is an massive number of requests it is preferable to use Tika App in place of Tika Server.
-An example is the combined use with Apache Storm.

 ### Apache 2 Open Source License
 tika-app-python can be downloaded, used, and modified free of charge.
 It is available under the Apache 2 license.